-- Maintain same assessment strategies to assess program outcomes. - Change class size to a minimum of 20 students each section. - Work with part-time instructors on assessment of outcomes. - Device a strategy to engage students in civic responsibility. - Recommend that criteria for admission into the program be developed and implemented. - Re-evaluate the focus of the program, from targeting in-service staff to a wider population, which should include traditional students, finishing from other programs (especially Micronesian Studies and Liberal arts).
+- Maintain same assessment strategies to assess program outcomes. - Change class size to a minimum of 20 students each section. - Work with part-time instructors on assessment of outcomes.

+- Devise a strategy to engage students in civic responsibility. - Recommend that criteria for admission into the program be developed and implemented. - Re-evaluate the focus of the program, from targeting in-service staff to a wider population, which should include traditional students, finishing from other programs (especially Micronesian Studies and Liberal arts) and in-service staff from the legal field. - Network with court systems, at all levels to inform on latest trends in the labor force.